Sean Connery

-Early life
+Early life and education

-Thomas Connery was born at the Royal Maternity Hospital in Edinburgh, Scotland, on 25 August 1930; he was named after his paternal grandfather.
+Thomas Sean Connery was born at the Royal Maternity Hospital in Edinburgh, Scotland, on 25 August 1930; he was named after his paternal grandfather.
+Connery was of half-Irish and half-Scottish descent.
 He was brought up at No. 176 Fountainbridge, a block which has since been demolished.
 His mother, Euphemia McBain "Effie" McLean, was a cleaning woman.
-She was born the daughter of Neil McLean and Helen Forbes Ross, and named after her father's mother, Euphemia McBain, wife of John McLean and daughter of William McBain from Ceres in Fife.
+The daughter of Neil McLean and Helen Forbes Ross, she was named after her father's mother, Euphemia McBain, wife of John McLean and daughter of William McBain from Ceres in Fife.
 Connery's father, Joseph Connery, was a factory worker and lorry driver.

-Two of his paternal great-grandparents emigrated to Scotland from Wexford, Ireland in the mid-19th century, with his great-grandfather James Connery being an Irish Traveller.
-The remainder of his family was of Scottish descent, and his maternal great-grandparents were native Scottish Gaelic speakers from Fife and Uig on Skye.
+Two of his paternal great-grandparents emigrated to Scotland from Wexford, Ireland, in the mid-19th century, with his great-grandfather James Connery being an Irish Traveller.
+The remainder of his family was of Scottish descent, and his maternal great-grandparents were native Scottish Gaelic-speakers from Fife and Uig on Skye.
 His father was a Roman Catholic, and his mother was a Protestant.
 Connery had a younger brother Neil and was generally referred to in his youth as "Tommy".
 Although he was small in primary school, he grew rapidly around the age of 12, reaching his full adult height of 6 ft 2 in at 18.
 Connery was known during his teen years as "Big Tam", and he said that he lost his virginity to an adult woman in an ATS uniform at the age of 14.
-He had an Irish childhood friend named Séamus; when the two were together, those who knew them both called Connery by his middle name Sean, emphasising the alliteration of the two names.
+He had an Irish childhood friend named Séamus; when the two were together, those who knew them both called Connery by his middle name Sean, emphasising the assonance of the two names.
 Since then Connery preferred to use his middle name.

 Connery's first job was as a milkman in Edinburgh with St. Cuthbert's Co-operative Society.
 In 2009, Connery recalled a conversation in a taxi: